robhogarth/monpearte.com.au/content/post/software-developers-pick-up-your-game.md

 Security Issues
 ---
-Ok you've spent 50hours a month on updates and stopped your entire mine a few times.
+Ok you've spent 50hours a month on updates and stopped your entire business a few times.
 You get back to Sysadminin' happily.
 You get up to write some guidelines on your IT security policies.
 It contains some somewhat standard requirements.

 * No Shared Passwords
 * No users with Admin access